Potential Multibaggers Pt.3: Momo Has Mojo

 While this is not always as simple as it seems because there are so many ratios, in the case of Momo, it is.
 I can simply look at the forward P/E ratio and see that it has tremendous growth ahead.
 This is the FAST graph of the EPS growth for the next years.

 The EPS growth for 2020 and 2021 are just the averages (50%), but the estimates for 2017, 2018 and 2019 are really impressive: 78%, 41% and 31%.
 Those numbers are simply great.
-Even with 'just' a 20% growth in 2020 and 2021 and with a P/E of 25 (not too aggressive at all for a growth stock) you could see a stock price of about $105, a CAGR of more than 20% and that with very conservative presumptions.
+Even with 'just' a 20% growth in 2020 and 2021 and with a P/E of 25 (not too aggressive at all for a growth stock), you could see a stock price of about $105, a CAGR of more than 20% and that with very conservative presumptions.
 I'll explain later why these presumptions are so conservative.

 6. The three Os